0cjs/sedoc/8bit/conn/video.md

       RGB 15,19,20    ↔   R,G,B I/O; 0.7 Vp-p, 75Ω (Ys low=output, high=input)
           21          ↔   shield

+#### Game Console SCART Cables

+SCART cables for game consoles often include a little bit of extra passive circuitry (resistors and caps) in order to save a bit on the cost of the part of the often-unused RGB output circuit on the PCB.
+[This eviltim page][eviltim] gives the circuitry for many consoles; note that some also differ between PAL and NTSC versions.

 ####  Breakout Board

 `Clr` above has pin header colors on the JP-21 breakout board (excepting